-Prerequisite: BSC 2010C, CHM 1045C/1046C and CHM 2210C
+Prerequisite: BSC 2010C, CHM 1045C/1046C and CHM 2210C or instructor approval

 This is a course designed to offer a student of recent developments in biology of interest to both the faculty member and student.
 Credit may range from 1 to 3 credits.